-1.1 To encourage, protect and support the reporting of incidents of misconduct, fraud, questionable accounting, inappropriate behaviour or an improper state of affairs or circumstances or any other conduct inconsistent with the values or policies of the Green Building Council of Australia (GBCA).
+1.1.
+The purpose of this Policy is to encourage, protect and support the reporting of misconduct or an improper state of affairs or circumstances relating to the Green Building Council of Australia (GBCA).

-4.1 Personal workplace grievances are generally not covered by this Policy.
-Personal workplace grievances should be referred to your Department Head or HR & Operations Manager.
+4.4.
+Personal work-related grievances should be referred to your Department Head or HR & Operations Manager.

-5.1 The GBCA has appointed Whistleblower Protection Officers (WPO) for an Eligible Whistleblower to make a report of suspected Reportable Conduct.
+5.1.
+The GBCA has appointed Whistleblower Protection Officers (WPO) for an Eligible Whistleblower to make a report of Reportable Conduct.
 The WPO are outlined below.

 P: +61 2 8239 6200